-This article originally ran at Old Time Family Baseball, as part of a charity blogathon to raise money for Doctors Without Borders.
-As Over the Monster is for Red Sox fans, I figured you would all appreciate having it live here as well.
+This article originally ran at Old Time Family Baseball in early 2014, as part of a charity blogathon to raise money for Doctors Without Borders.
+As Over the Monster is for Red Sox fans and Pedro Martinez is hours away from induction into the baseball Hall of Fame, I figured you would all appreciate having it live here with some timely editing as well.

-I'm not here to talk about his Hall of Fame chances or his place in history or any of that.
-That's a story for another time - especially after we just escaped another winter of gnashed teeth over Cooperstown - and for the full effect you need Jonah Keri and myself to giddily describe Pedro anyway, telling tales of both his Montreal and his Boston achievements in tandem.
+I'm not here to talk about his Hall of Fame credentials or his place in history or any of that, though.
+The first is obvious and the latter is a story for another time, and for the full effect you need Jonah Keri and myself to giddily describe Pedro anyway, telling tales of both his Montreal and his Boston achievements in tandem.
 No, the plan today is much more fun than that, for both myself and hopefully you, the reader, as there is no better way to experience Pedro than to watch him pitch.

 Thanks to MLB finally opening up their vaults and placing loads of content on their official YouTube channels, we now have the ability to scratch our Pedro itch any time we need to.
 Their archives aren't as complete as I would like, but after imagining and remembering Pedro pitching for a while there, I don't have much room to complain.
 With that, let's enjoy a few of my favorite Pedro Martinez moments and games from his time in Boston.